 - Small business owners.
 As a person who might work (own/rent) in the office, you need to clean the area twice more often than a place you live in.
 Once you get the device - your office will be cleaner as never before.

 - Loneliness.
 The devices that support Amazon Alexa or Google Home can beat loneliness because you always have the one to talk to.

 - Homeworkers.
-Those who works from home would understand why its important to make your space clean.
+Those who work from home would understand why its important to make your space clean.
 And since you are home all day long you might notice that your place is getting messy fast.
-Instead of not vacuum twice a week (or even more) - get a robot that will be running every day so it will be much more comfy to work at a clean area.
+Instead of not vacuum twice a week (or even more) - get a robot that will be running every day so it will be much more comfy to work in a clean area.

 - Roommate schedule.
 If you shape a living space with a roommate you understand how important to not fight about the cleaning schedule.
 Now one of you just need to start a robot and you are all set (do not argue about thing like who starts it tho).

 - Mostly bare floors.
 Some machines come with a mopping feature that helps to wet mopping a bare floor.
 If your home doesn't have any carpet the 2-in-1 (sweep&mop) machine will be ideal and you don't have to clean it manually anymore.

 - Carpeting surface.
 For sure, a vacuum exists to catch even the smallest particulars from carpets.
 For mixed and thin/medium-pile carpets and rugs get a robovac that will do its job.
 Here is some examples of which model you can get.

 - Allergy.
 Since most of the robots come with anti-allergen filtration system, it becomes the best choice for ones who suffer from asthma or any kind of allergy.